Chart Color Schemes

 Mullaloo shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Tertiary education reaches 29.6% of Mullaloo residents aged 15+.
+Tertiary education is held by 29.6% of residents aged 15+ in Mullaloo.
 Bachelor degrees are the most common at 20.7%, followed by postgraduate qualifications (5.2%) and graduate diplomas (3.7%).
-Vocational credentials are also prominent, with 38.7% of residents holding them - advanced diplomas comprise 13.4% and certificates make up 25.3%.
+Vocational and technical skills are also prominent, with 38.7% of residents aged 15+ holding vocational credentials, consisting of advanced diplomas (13.4%) and certificates (25.3%).

-Educational participation is high, with 29.9% currently enrolled in formal education.
-This includes 10.2% in primary, 9.7% in secondary, and 5.1% pursuing tertiary education.
+Educational participation is high, with 29.9% of residents currently enrolled in formal education.
+This includes 10.2% in primary school, 9.7% in secondary school, and 5.1% enrolled in tertiary education.

 Frequently Asked Questions - Education